MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-mashup-on-premises-cloud.md

 1. Upload to the Power BI service your Power BI Desktop file with the queries that combine on-premises and cloud data sources.

-With the cloud credentials set, you can now refresh the semantic model by using the **Refresh now** option.
+With the cloud credentials set, you can now refresh the dataset by using the **Refresh now** option.
 Or, you can schedule it to refresh periodically.

 ## Next steps